Spontaign/serverless-cms/README.md

 ### Future Enhancements
-It should be straightforward  to roll the SAM Build application (install step 1) into the Amplify framework (install step 3) thereby allowing an even simpler deployment.
-Further, by combining the two builds, it would eliminate the need to connect them in the current third installation step.
+It should be straightforward to roll the SAM Build application (install step 1) into the Amplify framework (install step 2) thereby allowing an even simpler deployment.
+Further, by combining the first two steps into one, it would eliminate the need to connect them in the current third installation step.
 When I get some more time I will look into it!

 ### Sample Sites using Serverless CMS